Iggy Azalea

-Amethyst Amelia Kelly (born 7 June 1990), known professionally as Iggy Azalea (/əˈzeɪliə/ ə-ZAY-lee-ə), is a retired Australian rapper and songwriter.
-Born in Sydney, Azalea moved to the United States at the age of 16 in order to pursue a career in music.
-She earned public recognition after releasing the music videos for her songs "Pussy" and "Two Times" on YouTube.
-Shortly after releasing those two songs, she released her debut mixtape, Ignorant Art (2011), and subsequently signed a recording contract with American rapper T.I.'s Grand Hustle label.
+Amethyst Amelia Kelly (born 7 June 1990), known professionally as Iggy Azalea (/əˈzeɪliə/ ə-ZAY-lee-ə), is an Australian model, businesswoman and former rapper.
+Born in Sydney, Azalea moved to the United States at age 16 to pursue a career in music.
+She gained recognition on YouTube with the music videos for her 2011 songs "Pussy" and "Two Times", before self-releasing her debut mixtape Ignorant Art (2011) and signing with American rapper T.I.'s Grand Hustle Records.

-Azalea's debut studio album, The New Classic (2014), peaked among the top five on several charts worldwide and eventually topped the Billboard Top R&B/Hip-Hop Albums, making Azalea the first non-American female rapper to reach the top of the chart.
-The New Classic was preceded by Azalea's debut single "Work" and chart-topping single "Fancy" (featuring Charli XCX), which hit the U.S. Billboard Hot 100 and received a nomination for the Grammy Award for Record of the Year.
-Azalea was featured on Ariana Grande's 2014 single "Problem", which peaked at number two behind "Fancy".
-With these hits, Azalea became the second musical act (aside from the Beatles) to rank at number one and number two simultaneously on the Hot 100 with their debut releases on the chart.
-In addition, she achieved three top ten hits simultaneously on the Hot 100 with the aforementioned songs and the album's fifth single, "Black Widow" (featuring Rita Ora), which debuted later that year.
+Azalea's debut studio album, The New Classic (2014), peaked within the top five of several charts worldwide and later topped the Billboard Top R&B/Hip-Hop Albums chart, making her the first non-American female rapper to achieve the feat.
+The album's lead single, "Fancy" (featuring Charli XCX), was a major commercial success, topping the U.S. Billboard Hot 100 and earning a nomination for Record of the Year at the 2015 Grammy Awards.
+Azalea also featured on Ariana Grande's 2014 single "Problem", which peaked at number two behind "Fancy", making her only the second act after the Beatles to hold the top two positions on the chart simultaneously with debut entries.
+A further single from the album, "Black Widow" (featuring Rita Ora), also reached the top ten.

-After her debut album, Azalea released a slew of singles to build anticipation for her intended second album, Digital Distortion.
-However, a series of conflicts with her label, as well as personal conflicts, resulted in the project being cancelled.
-Consequently, Azalea switched labels, releasing the EP Survive the Summer (2018) under Island Records.
-Further disagreements led to Azalea becoming an independent artist and creating her own label, Bad Dreams, through a distribution deal with Empire.
-Her second album, In My Defense, was released in 2019, followed by another EP, Wicked Lips, that same year, and a third studio album, The End of an Era, in 2021.
-In 2024, Azalea announced her retirement from music as posted on her social media and by Billboard.
+Following her debut album, Azalea released several singles intended for a planned second album, Digital Distortion.
+However, ongoing conflicts with her record label, compounded by personal difficulties, led to the project's cancellation.
+She subsequently signed with Island Records, releasing her fourth extended play, Survive the Summer (2018).
+Further disputes with the label prompted Azalea to self-release her second studio album, In My Defense (2019), followed by the EP Wicked Lips (2019) and her third studio album, The End of an Era (2021).
+In 2024, Azalea announced her retirement from music via social media, as reported by Billboard.

-Azalea is one of the best selling female rappers in the world, and her accolades include two American Music Awards, three Billboard Music Awards, an MTV Video Music Award, a People's Choice Award, and four Teen Choice Awards, in addition to nominations for four Grammy Awards.
-Her YouTube channel together with other collaborators has accumulated 7 billion views, and 15 of her music videos have received over 100 million views on Vevo.
+Azalea is one of the best-selling female rappers in the world.
+Her accolades include two American Music Awards, three Billboard Music Awards, an MTV Video Music Award, a People's Choice Award and four Teen Choice Awards, as well as four Grammy Awards nominations.
+Her YouTube channel, together with collaborators, has accumulated over 7 billion views, and 15 of her music videos have surpassed 100 million views on Vevo.